Name: Geshe Lhakdor

 Name: Julia Wilson

-Julia Wilson holds a bachelor’s degree from California State University, San Francisco in comparative cultural studies.
+Julia Wilson holds a bachelor’s degree from California State University, San Francisco in comparative cultural studies, and a bachelor’s degree in Buddhist philosophy and Tibetan language from LTWA.
 She studied Tibetan language and culture at the College for Higher Tibetan Studies, Sarah from 2006–2008.
-She has been studying and translating at the LTWA since 2008.
+She has been interpreting at the LTWA since 2012 as a volunteer.

 Dhadon holds a bachelor’s degree in Tibetan studies from the College for Higher Tibetan Studies, Sarah and a bachelor’s degree from Delhi University.
 She has been translating at the LTWA since 2014.